Aswin-Gunasekaran/ContactManagementApplication/CMA.Web/ClientApp/README.md

 # Project README

 ## Overview

-This project includes components that are built in Angular, ASP.NET Core.
-The main focus include a interface for managing contacts supported with authorization for secure access along with exception handling and logging
+This project is developed using Angular and ASP.NET Core, to build a user-friendly interface for managing contacts.
+Custom middleware is implemented for ensuring secure authorization and error handling

 ## Technologies Used

-- **Angular**: For building dynamic web applications.
+- **Angular**: For building web applications.
-- **ASP.NET Core**: For creating a RESTful API.
+- **ASP.NET Core**: Used for creating a RESTful API to manage contacts.
-- **JSON**: For storing contacts in a file.
+- **JSON**: To store contact data.
-- **Dependency Injection**: Utilized for logging and service management.
+- **Dependency Injection**: Applied for managing logging and services.
-- **Detailed Logging**: Logs request details, errors, and unauthorized access attempts for better debugging and monitoring.
+- **Detailed Logging**: Logs requests, errors, and unauthorized access attempts to aid debugging and monitoring.

 ## Features

 ### Angular Application
 - **Contact Management**:
-  - Provision for creating, editing and Deleting contacts.
+  - Modals for creating,editing and deleting contacts.

 ### ASP.NET Core API for Contact Management

-- **Contact Management Endpoints**:
+- **Endpoints**:
-  - **GET /Contact/GetContacts**: Retrieves a list of all contacts.
+  - `GET /Contact/GetContacts`: Retrieves all contacts.
-  - **GET /Contact/GetContactById**: Retrieves a specific contact by ID.
+  - `GET /Contact/GetContactById`: Retrieves a specific contact by ID.
-  - **POST /Contact/AddContact**: Adds a new contact to the list.
+  - `POST /Contact/AddContact`: Adds a new contact.
-  - **PUT /Contact/UpdateContact**: Updates an existing contact's details.
+  - `PUT /Contact/UpdateContact`: Updates an existing contact.
-  - **DELETE /Contact/DeleteContact**: Deletes a contact by ID.
+  - `DELETE /Contact/DeleteContact`: Deletes a contact by ID.

-- **Custom Error Handling Middleware**:
+- **Custom Middleware**:
-  - **CookieAuthMiddleware**: Custom middleware that handles authorization token processing and provides detailed error responses.
+  - **Authorization Middleware**: Manages authorization and detailed error responses.
+  - **Global Expection Middleware**:  It handles unhandled exception and masks them with custom and user friendly error message.

 ## Setup Instructions

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed:

 - **Node.js**: Version 16 or higher.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **npm**: This comes bundled with Node.js.
 Verify your installation by running: